Why am I running? To enable a more livable Sammamish for all residents.

-Growth is forcing the city to confront some serious decisions and the choices we make now will dictate the future of the community.
-Trees, parks and amenities, paired with access to a vibrant high-tech corridor, have made Sammamish highly desirable.
+Decisions and the choices we make now will dictate the future of our community.
+Trees, parks, and amenities, paired with access to a vibrant high-tech corridor, have made Sammamish highly desirable.
 However, at this critical stage, we could lose our identity as a leafy, green community.
 The city is experiencing significant growing pains – heavy peak traffic, infrequent public transit, lack of sidewalks and trails, crowded ball fields – and more.

-Looking ahead, those with deep management, strong communications and partnering skills, as well as budget experience are going to be needed to help tackle the next difficult stages of the city’s evolution.
+Looking ahead, only those with deep management, communication and partnering skills, as well as budget experience, will be successful in tackling the next stages of the city’s evolution.

-My priorities: Sustainable growth management – preserving our natural environment, roads, safe neighborhoods, and financial responsibility.
+My priorities: Preserving our natural environment, ensuring safe neighborhoods, transparency, fiscal accountability and responsibility.

-Growth: Sammamish falls under the GMA as a Urban Growth Area.
+Data-driven decisions: Sammamish falls under the Growth Management Act as an Urban Growth Area.
 Regional infrastructure has not kept pace with growth and residents are frustrated with the onslaught of development they see around them.

 Youth: Thirty-five percent of our residents are under 18.
-I want to do a better job of educating not just kids but parents about the prevalence of drugs in our schools and what they can do about it.
-Anxiety and depression are on the rise (“Ever having been diagnosed with either anxiety or depression” among children aged 6–17 years increased from 5.4% in 2003 to 8% in 2007 and to 8.4% in 2011–2012 from the CDC).
-Sammamish has an unusually high suicide rate.
+I will work to give parents the information and tools they need to help keep their children safe.
+Depressed children and teenagers have an increased risk of suffering from premature death and a wide range of illnesses later in life according to a large observational study from 2020.
+Anxiety and depression are on the rise among youth according to the CDC.
+Sammamish has a painfully high suicide rate.
 Responses to the WA 2010 Healthy Youth Survey showed that 18 percent of tenth graders seriously thought about attempting suicide during the 12 months prior to the survey.
 Seven percent of tenth graders reported making a suicide attempt in the 12 months prior to the survey.
-Responses by sixth-graders on the 2010 Washington Healthy Youth Survey showed that 14 percent had ever seriously considered killing themselves and that 5 percent had ever tried to kill themselves.
-Clearly there’s a need for a school therapist/counselor in every school.
+Responses by sixth graders showed that 14 percent had ever seriously considered killing themselves and that 5 percent had ever tried to kill themselves.
+Clearly there’s a need for a school therapist/counselor in every school and additional resources.

 Actions speak louder than words.
 These are some of my values.
 They will be familiar as many of you share them.
 Here is how I live them.